smccamy1/nextlevel/README.md

-# NextLext Visual Flow Editor
+# NextLevel Visual Flow Editor

 A Node-RED inspired visual flow editor built with HTML5, CSS3, and vanilla JavaScript.
 This project provides a drag-and-drop interface for creating visual workflows with connected nodes.